isomerpages/nparks-gardencityfund/_make-a-difference/Contribute to our City in Nature.md

 For more details on donations to charities and tax deductions, please visit IRAS portal&nbsp;[here](https://www.iras.gov.sg/irashome/Other-Taxes/Charities/Donations-and-Tax-Deductions/).

-If you are our existing donor and wish to inform us of any changes in personal particulars, pledge or payment details, please send us an email at [undefined](garden_city_fund@nparks.gov.sg).
+If you are our existing donor and wish to inform us of any changes in personal particulars, pledge or payment details, please send us an email at [garden_city_fund@nparks.gov.sg](garden_city_fund@nparks.gov.sg).

 ### Make your donation now